 - (1) Board Required Product-acceptance.
 Only products and materials that have been listed by the Board as Product-accepted shall be used for plumbing and gas fitting work performed in the Commonwealth and governed by M.G.L. c.
 142 and 248 CMR.
 The Board accepts products to ensure compliance with M.G.L. c.
 142 and 248 CMR.
 The Board additionally requires manufacturers to provide information/testing to ensure their products meet applicable standards and are safe for public use.
 In making such acceptances, the Board does not relieve manufacturers of their independent obligations to only sell products that are safe for public use. - (a) Record.
 The Board shall maintain a list of Product-accepted materials or products. - (b) Product-acceptance. - 1.
 For products not already listed as Product-accepted by the Board, each manufacturer of materials and equipment used in the construction, installation, alteration, repair, or replacement of any plumbing or gas fitting system shall apply to the Board for product-acceptance of each individual item or model number that is to be made available for installation in the Commonwealth. - 2.
 Should the Board grant product-acceptance, the grant shall be valid for such period as designated by the Board.
 The product will then be listed by the Board as Product-accepted.
 All permanent Product-approvals granted in the past are null and void. - 3.
 No product that is subject to a product acceptance request shall be installed before the Board has voted to grant the product-acceptance request. - 4.
-An applicant for an product-acceptance request shall: - a. provide a completed product acceptance application in compliance with 248 CMR 3.00; - a non-refundable application fee in the amount set by the Commission of Administration and Finance and made payable to the Commonwealth of Massachusetts; - c. at the Board's request, appear at the Board meeting wherein the Product acceptance application is scheduled to be discussed; and - d. fulfill any testing requirements or meet any applicable standards in their entirety required by the Board. - 5.
-All modifications to a previously accepted product or material, including substantive changes to installation instructions, must be resubmitted to the Board. - 6.
-At the Board's discretion, in lieu of granting an applicant's product- acceptance request, the Board may convert such a request to a request for a Test-site under these regulations.
+An applicant for a product-acceptance request shall: - a. provide a completed product acceptance application in compliance with 248 CMR 3.00; - b. a non-refundable application fee in the amount set by the Commission of Administration and Finance and made payable to the Commonwealth of Massachusetts; - c. at the Board's request, appear at the Board meeting wherein the Product acceptance application is scheduled to be discussed; and - d. fulfill any testing requirements or meet any applicable standards in their entirety required by the Board. - 5.
+All modifications to a previously accepted product(s) or materials, including substantive changes to installation instructions, shall be resubmitted to the Board. - 6.
+At the Board's discretion, in lieu of granting an applicant's product acceptance or request, the Board may convert such a request to a request for a Test-site under 248 CMR 3.00. - 7.
+In lieu of requiring the renewal of a product's acceptance, the Board may periodically require applicants to certify that: - a. the product and its instructions have not been altered since first accepted by the Board; and - b. the product continues to meet the requirements of 248 CMR 3.00 through 10.00.